Music Production Starter Kit (7 essentials to make any song)

 If you want to produce music, you probably want a way to record audio.
 So you’ll need an audio interface.

 An audio interface is a device that converts microphone or live instrument signals into a format your computer and DAW understands.
+Again, there are tons of options on the market.

 5. A Mic (+ cables)